AthiraSPillai/DApp-storing-splunkLoghash-Besu/README.md

 ```
 Step7: docker ps

-To check all the containers are upmand running
+To check all the containers are up and running

 ```
 ### iii.
 Invoke Smart Contracts & DApp (with MetaMask) to store splunk's last 5 minutes _internal logs